 The Transport Agency will pay a council's fair and proportional administration costs for administering NLTF investments.
 This is a change from the current system where a flat rate of 2.25% of NLTF investment is paid towards most territorial authority administration costs.

 Guidelines about the change are available for councils on the Knowledge Base website.

 From the start of the 2015–18 NLTP, the costs of maintaining level crossings will be funded at an approved organisations' normal funding assistance rate.

 The funding assistance rate for level crossing improvements will remain at current levels for the 2015–18 NLTP and transition to the relevant approved organisations normal funding assistance rate after that.

 The funding assistance rate for stock effluent facilities will remain at current levels for the 2015–18 NLTP, and will transition to normal funding assistance rates after that.

-Check out the Knowledge Base (external link) website for more detailed information about recent changes.
+Check out the Knowledge Base website for more detailed information about recent changes to the FARs.